LUMC/sentinel/README.md

 - Java 8 (must be set as the default `java`)
 - Scala 2.11.6
-- MongoDB 3.0 (running on localhost port 27017 for development)
+- MongoDB 3.0 (running on localhost port 27017 for live development server)
 - Python 2.7 and Sphinx (only when building the documentation)

 ## Quick Start